BobD/kabem/README.md

  * It should have some text
  * The title should be above the text

-####State

-* As a Visitor i want to see a paragraph some text with a nice title above it
- * It should have a title
- * It should have some text
- * The title should be above the text

 * As a Visitor i want to see a paragraph strech the full width of the screen
  * It should be 100% wide
  *